Search agency: The fifth signal is unlikely to be from the black boxes

 The USNS Cesar Chavez will help supply Australian naval ships involved in the search “in the coming days,” the Navy said in a statement.

-That's likely a sign that search teams are preparing for a lengthy hunt, analysts said.
+That’s probably a sign that search teams are preparing for a lengthy hunt, analysts said.

-"I think they're getting ready for the long haul," Goelz said.
-"Even if they do get four or five more pings, once they drop the side-scanning sonar device down, that is going to be painstaking and long.
-So I think they are settling in for the long search."
+“I think they’re getting ready for the long haul,” said Goelz, the aviation analyst.
+“Even if they do get four or five more pings, once they drop the side-scanning sonar device down, that is going to be painstaking and long.
+So I think they are settling in for the long search.”

 Friday is Day 35 in the search.
 Time is of the essence: The batteries powering the flight recorders’ locator beacons are certified to emit high-pitched signals for only 30 days after they get wet.